choijin/Music_Recommender_System/README.md

 * **Noise Reduction**: To reduce noise in the data and focus on relevant information, I filtered out user_ids associated with less than 10 unique recording_msid, and vice versa.
 This is akin to removing outliers in a data set.

 ### Data Partitioning
-* The goal was to partition the dataset into a train and validation set, with a split ratio of 8:2, ensuring every user in the training set also appears in the validation set to avoid the cold start problem
+* The goal is to partition the dataset into a train and validation set, with a split ratio of 8:2.
+* Ensure every user in the training set also appears in the validation set to avoid the cold start problem (user-based split).
-* Created a distinct list of 'recording_msid' for each user
+* For each user, created a list of tuples with distinct 'recording_msid' and its count (interaction).
-* Split each user’s interactions into an 8 to 2 ratio, where 80% of the interactions go to the training set and the remaining 20% go into the validation set
+* Split each user’s **interactions** into an 8 to 2 ratio, where 80% of the interactions go to the training set and the remaining 20% go into the validation set.

 ## Part II.
 Model Development
 ### What is a Popularity Baseline Model?